 Or you can download it from “/data/local/traces” path with “Device File explorer” on Android Studio.
 Like below:

-6- To see reports, Perfetto UI is prefect!
-It’s very handy and has a simple UI.
+6- To see reports, Perfetto UI is perfect!
+It’s convenient and has a simple UI.

-As I said I decided to use Systrace tool.
+As I said, I decided to use the Systrace tool.
 So I wrapped the first module’s code between Trace.beginSection(“Create XXX”) and Trace.endSection() methods (with these methods, we can use to label a particular section of code).
 Then I recorded the trace and opened the report on Perfetto.

 I found my custom event by searching “Create XXX” in the top search box.
 To my surprise, the second module’s execution took longer than the first one (As seen below)!
 So I changed my decision and started my investigation from the second module.

-I zoomed in on one column and saw it was related to the inflate view of RecyclerView’s ViewHolder.
-As you see each column was related to a “RV CreateView” event and multiple inflation happened.
+I zoomed in on one column and saw it was related to the inflating view of RecyclerView’s ViewHolder.
+As you see, each column was related to a “RV CreateView” event and multiple inflation happened.

 This was a clue for me that view hierarchy inflation spent a lot of time in the second module!
-And I should improved it.
-To get more information, I selected a portion of the timeline (the second module’s part) to inspect more detail.
+And I should improve it.
+I selected a portion of the timeline (the second module’s part) to inspect more details to get more information.

-Again I recorded trace.
+Again I recorded a trace.
 We should measure before and after we’ve applied the optimization.
 The new report showed that optimization was very helpful!
-Time of inflation events decreased a lot!
+The time of inflation events decreased a lot!
 From 452ms to 11ms (41x faster).

 I tried to find another culprit, so I zoomed in on the second module’s portion again.
 It seemed OnBind method was being executed slowly.

-I knew that I didn’t write any complex or heavy code on OnBind method of RecyclerView, I just called some methods from old classes.
-I should mention the project was big and I didn’t have any knowledge about implementation detail of some classes and only used them.
+I knew that I didn’t write any complex or heavy code on OnBind method of RecyclerView.
+I just called some methods from old classes.
+I should mention the project was big and I didn’t know about implementation detail of some classes and only used them.

 I checked the xxxxInitialize method’s implementation, subscribeXXXXInfoListener method was called there.
-The object subscribed itself to get data from multiple sources when a new data was available by calling this method.
+The object subscribed itself to get data from multiple sources when new data was available by calling this method.
 This subscription process is slow because some validation and calculations should be done before it.
-I knew that we didn’t use the data that was coming from the listener. so I created a new class for my feature without extra code and used it instead of the old class.
-Then I recorded the trace again (Don’t forget this step, It’s very important to measure your code performance, to see your optimization is good or not!).
+I knew that we didn’t use the data that was coming from the listener.
+So I created a new class for my feature without extra code and used it instead of the old class.
+Then I re-recorded the trace (Don’t forget this step, It’s crucial to measure your code performance to see your optimization is good or not!).

 The new report showed “RV OnBindView” event time decreased from 28ms to 17ms with a simple change.

-In total I could speed up my feature ~50% and whole process time decrease from 690ms to 350ms.
-I wanted to start refactoring from my calculation code, but now, without any changes in that part, I’ve speeded up my code a lot.
+In total, I could speed up my feature ~50% and the whole process time decreased from 690ms to 350ms.
+I wanted to start refactoring from my calculation code, but now, I’ve speeded up my code a lot without any changes in that part.
 Now the feature is ready to be released in production.

 If you make an optimization and don’t measure to confirm the performance increase, all you know for certain is that you’ve made your code harder to read.